-7.1 Cross-disciplinary or cross-council proposals

-- 7.1.1 For advice on cross-disciplinary or cross-council proposals please see the STFC Grants Handbook. - 7.1.2 Applicants are welcome to request support for cross-disciplinary programmes of work (themes) within their consolidated grant application and STFC will liaise with the appropriate Research Council/internally within STFC to ensure appropriate peer review.
+- 7.1 Cross-disciplinary or cross-council proposals - 7.1.1 For advice on cross-disciplinary or cross-council proposals please see the eligibility of subject area. - 7.1.2 Applicants are welcome to request support for cross-disciplinary programmes of work (themes) within their consolidated grant application and STFC will liaise with the appropriate Research Council/internally within STFC to ensure appropriate peer review.
 The consolidated grant gives PIs the flexibility to manage the awarded resources in the most appropriate way.
-It is permissible for PIs to use resources awarded on their consolidated grant for nuclear physics activities which provide support for (or link to) cross-disciplinary proposals to other funding schemes (both internal and external to STFC). - 7.1.3 Specific guidance on the STFC and EPSRC remits relating to nuclear physics can be found on the EPSRC website.
+It is permissible for PIs to use resources awarded on their consolidated grant for nuclear physics activities which provide support for (or link to) cross-disciplinary proposals to other funding schemes (both internal and external to STFC). - 7.2 Links to Unconscious bias and the peer review framework - 7.2.1 the Equality, diversity and inclusion - 7.2.2 Unconscious bias - 7.2.3 Peer Review framework information - 7.2.4 Data management review guidance

-7.2 Peer review framework